nmeum/acme-mock/README.md

 ## Motivation

-I make heavy use of ACME in [ansible] playbooks.
+I make heavy use of ACME in [ansible][ansible homepage] playbooks.
 Occasionally, I test these playbooks in virtual machines.
 Unfortunately, these virtual machines are incapable of completing ACME challenges and therefore don't receive any certificates from configured ACME servers.
 Without these certificates many daemons will refuse to start causing failures of ansible tasks.

 For this reason, I implemented a simple ACME server which doesn't perform any validations and always signs the given certificate signing